lauraweston/debugging_practice_1/README.md

 2. Clone your fork to your machine.

+3. Install the dependencies by running `bundle` in the root of the repo.

-2. Run the tests by running `rspec` in the root of the repo.
+4. Run the tests by running `rspec` in the root of the repo.

-3. Get all the tests in `spec/` passing within the time limit (at the top of this file).
+5. Get all the tests in `spec/` passing within the time limit (at the top of this file).

-4. To help you debug, feel free to add more tests.
+6. To help you debug, feel free to add more tests.

-5. To check that your debugged code will be assessed as correct by Travis, run `rake verify`.
+7. To check that your debugged code will be assessed as correct by Travis, run `rake verify`.
 This runs a clean version of the tests.
 If all these tests pass, you've successfully debugged the repo.

-6. Make a pull request to this repo to submit your solution to the exercise.
+8. Make a pull request to this repo to submit your solution to the exercise.

 ## Things to watch out for